 That is all the ways to earn free coins I can think of.
 I’ll add more to the list moving forward.

-Bottomline: As you might imagine, the best ways to get “free” cryptocurrency are the traditional ones.
-That is, buying/selling and mining (if you have the chops for it).
-Other decent options include affiliate programs and games with ads (if you already play games) or surveys online (if you already do that).
-In other words, there are some interesting options for “free” coins, but nothing really replaces a days hard work.
-If your intention is to make money, you are probably better off working a job and setting aside a bit of your paycheck to invest in cryptocurrency.
-If your intention is to earn a little cryptocurrency as a hobby, CPU/GPU mining, affiliate programs, and even some of the time-for-coin options are interesting choices.
+Bottom line: As you might imagine, the best ways to get “free” cryptocurrency are ones that involve initial capital or work like buying, selling, staking, farming, working, and mining (if you have the chops for it).
+Other decent options include affiliate programs, NFTs, and games with ads (if you already play games) or surveys online (if you already do that).
+There are some interesting options for “free” coins, but nothing really replaces a day’s hard work (although you can notably get paid in crypto for that.
+If you intend to make money, you are probably better off working at a paying job and setting aside a bit of your paycheck to invest in cryptocurrency or finding a job of sorts online which pays you in crypto.
+If you intend to earn a little cryptocurrency as a hobby, CPU/GPU mining, affiliate programs, and even some of the time-for-coin options are interesting choices.